cyberark/conjur-quickstart/telemetry/README.md

 1. Pull the Docker images

-   Open a terminal session and change directory to the folder containg this README.
+   Open a terminal session and change directory to the telemetry folder containg this README.
 Pull the Docker images defined in `docker-compose.yml`:
    ```
    docker compose pull